dainachiba/dainachiba.github.io/_pages/research.md

 0. Reed, William and Daina Chiba.
 2010.
 "Decomposing the Relationship Between Contiguity and Militarized Conflict." _American Journal of Political Science_ 54(1): 61-73.
 [DOI](https://doi.org/10.1111/j.1540-5907.2009.00418.x), [Replication data](https://doi.org/10.7910/DVN/C7JA8S)
 {: reversed="reversed"}

-## <i class="fas fa-flask"></i> Selected working papers

-* "Territorial Indivisibility and Public Preference for Dispute Resolution: Evidence from Japan" (with Songying Fang, Xiaojun Li, and Atsushi Tago)
-* "Make Two Democracies and Call Me in the Morning: Endogenous Regime Type and the Democratic Peace" (with Erik Gartzke)
-* "Much Ado about Something: Predicting Interstate Crises Onset and Resolution over Contentious Issues" (with Kristian Skrede Gleditsch)
-* "Peaceful Territorial Transfers and Third-Party Conflict" (with William Reed)
-* "Do International Court Judgements Produce Political Cover?
-Evidence from a Survey Experiment in Japan" (with Atsushi Tago and Kazunori Inamasu)